eezstreet/SWATEliteForce/README.md

 ## GAMEPLAY ##
   * Maps may now alter themselves based on difficulty level, for instance adding more suspects or traps in Elite difficulty.
 Only a few maps use this feature currently.
   * "Press ESC and debrief to exit the game" now shows on ALL missions, not just Food Wall, Fairfax Residence and Qwik Fuel.
-  * In multiplayer you can now unready yourself.
+  * In multiplayer, you can now unready yourself.
   * Fixed an exploit that allowed player to access early campaign unlocks by saving a loadout and then reloading it in another campaign.
   * You can now lock doors using the toolkit.
 Suspects cannot flee as easily through locked doors (they need to unlock them first)
   * The toolkit interface no longer shows up for doors that cannot be locked